dharmax/field-assist/README.md

 of all the values.
 Pretty useful.

 # example
 See full example in a single web-page under the example directory.
 No need for a server to run it.
+Or you can check out the [Live Demo](https://codesandbox.io/s/field-assist-demo-qy86w?file=/src/index.js) of it.

 # disclaimer
 This library provided as-is, with absolutely no guarantee.
 Enjoy, support, etc....